-Woohoo!
-I’m finally sharing my Master Bedroom Makeover!
+Today I’m sharing my Parisian Eclectic Main Bedroom Makeover!
 I wouldn’t say that the room is finished just yet so this is more like a progress report!
 But isn’t that how designing and styling a room works?
 It’s always in progress.
-I think I was waiting until it was more “done,” but one of my good friends stopped by for a visit to meet the babies and when she saw the room she said it looked like a beautiful hotel room, so … I guess it’s more done than I thought!
+I think I was waiting until it was more “done,” but one of my good friends stopped by for a visit to meet my twin babies and when she saw the room she said it looked like a beautiful hotel room, so … I guess it’s more done than I thought!

 One of my favorite new items in the room is this flamingo lamp!
 It is so silly, whimsical, and over-the-top and I just LOVE it!
 When I was working on designing the room, I fell in love with this Gold Ibis lamp, but at $512, that was never going to happen!
 But, I then found this flamingo lamp and it was the perfect substitute and a much better price!
 Here’s the same flamingo lamp with a pink ombre lampshade, but be aware, it ships from the UK.

-It took me awhile to find nighstands that I really liked, but I eventually found a couple – they’re pretty whimsical with gold drawer fronts and large, stone handles.
-Again, we haven’t had real nightstands with drawers in our master bedroom ever, so these drawers are still pretty empty, too!
+It took me awhile to find nightstands that I really liked, but I eventually found a couple – they’re pretty whimsical with gold drawer fronts and large, stone handles.
+Again, we haven’t had real nightstands with drawers in our main bedroom ever, so these drawers are still pretty empty, too!

 And one of the biggest changes to the room was this gorgeous, teal, velvet headboard!
-As soon as we installed it onto the bedframe, I felt like an adult!
+As soon as we installed it onto the bed frame, I felt like an adult!
 I can’t believe we didn’t have a headboard before … well, ok, I can.
-We always used the smallest room of the house as our master bedroom and the bed always went in front of the window, so no headboard was needed.
+We always used the smallest room of the house as our main bedroom and the bed always went in front of the window, so no headboard was needed.
 But going forward, I will always need a headboard!

 Also, just an FYI, if you have a Sleep Number bed and you want to fasten a headboard to it, you’ll need to purchase some brackets from Sleep Number.
 It’s a pretty easy fix, but it sucks to make that discovery when you’re ready to put it together and can’t without the brackets.

 Also, the enlarged vintage Paris postcard over the bed?
 It’s DIY art, and you can get the DIY Over-the-Bed Artwork tutorial right here.
-It’s perfect for those who live in eathquake country where you can’t hang glass or anything heavy over the bed.
+It’s perfect for those who live in earthquake country where you don’t feel comfortable hanging glass or anything heavy over your bed.

 But, we still need to get all the doors painted!
 This home renovation work never seems to end!
 What color should I paint my closet door?
 Teal to match the headboard?
 Coral to match the rug?
 Boring white to match the walls?
 Let me know in a comment.